 Incident Name:

 Date / Time Initiated:

-Prepared by: Position / Title: Position / Title:
+Prepared by: Position / Title:

-Personnel Assigned
+Personnel As ssigned

-Name ICS Position Location
+Name ICS Pos sition Location

-ctivity Log The second second
+Activity Log

 Time Actions

 Initial Response:

 All incidents begin with the initial response (reactive phase) during the first operational period.
 At the onset of an emergency response an Initial Emergency Report (A1) Form is completed to determine the severity of the emergency and extent of the response.
 95% of emergency responses begin and end in the first operational period.